 “They always try to use strength against him, but being smaller, he knows that he does not have the same strength to fight back.
-So he uses his sensitivity to “listen” to his opponent’s hands and body movements.
+He uses his sensitivity to “listen” to his opponent’s hands and body movements.
 In small ways, they will give their intentions away before they have actually committed all of their energy.
 He can then move or change his position to defend and even change their energy to trap them and attack back.
 Anyone who sees Grandmaster Ip Chun is impressed by his skill, especially as he is now over ninety years old and still very fit and healthy!”

 History of Wing Chun

-The history of Wing Chun Kuen can be traced back to the Southern Shaolin Temple, in Fu Jian Province, and dates back 400 years to the Qing Dynasty.
+The history of Wing Chun Kuen can be traced back to the Southern Shaolin Temple, in Fu Jian Province and dates back 400 years to the Qing Dynasty.

 The nun who escaped was Ng Moy, and she was very skilled in martial arts.
 She made her way to the southwest of China to the White Crane Temple.
 One evening, she saw a crane fighting a wild cat.
 Each time the cat attacked, it failed to hurt the crane.
-The crane seemed very clam and looked as if it knew what to do.
+The crane seemed very calm and looked as if it knew what to do.
 Eventually the cat became exhausted and ran away.
-Ng Moy notice that the crane used very skilful methods to fight the cat: it did not use a lot of energy and it appeared very relaxed.
+Ng Moy noticed that the crane used very skillful methods to fight the cat: it did not use a lot of energy and it appeared very relaxed.
 This gave her much to think about, and she stared to create a new martial art…

 Philosophy of Wing Chun